0xdefendA/defenda-data-lake/README.md

         self.priority = 20
 ```

 The plugin registers to receive any even that has a field named 'kind'.
+The registration property is a list and can contain a list of fields that, if present, the plugin would like to receive.
+You could have a registration of ```['ipaddress','ip_address','srcip']``` for example to receive any event that contains any or all of those fields.

-It puts itself as priority 20, meaning any plugin with a lower number will receive the event first.
+Next, the plugin puts itself as priority 20, meaning any plugin with a lower number will receive the event first.
 This allows you to order your plugins in case that is important in the plugin pipeline logic.
+Plugins will be called in order of priority, 0 going first, higher numbers going later.

 Next the plugin contains the logic to use when encountering a matching event: